Staff Directory

 LuHi Role: Mathematics Teacher/Mathematics Department Chair, joined the LuHi faculty in 1996

-Education: St. Joseph’s College, Brooklyn, BA; Fordham University, MST in teaching and Mathematics
+Education: St. Joseph’s University, Brooklyn, BA; Fordham University, MST in teaching and Mathematics

 What I love about my role: I love the content, and seeing the students understanding it.
 I love being around young people and building a relationship with them especially with the students who need extra help.
 I love being Head of the Mathematics Department because I love mentoring new teachers and helping the Mathematics department continue to improve.
 I love being the Mathletes coach, seeing the students get excited after the competition and discussing the answers.